focrensh/role-lab/docs/index.rst

 - Installing NGINX regardless of destination platform. (https://galaxy.ansible.com/nginxinc/nginx)

-  - The Role can figure out if its debian or ubuntu or others and run the appropriate modules/commands to install nginx
+  - The Role can figure out if the platform is debian, ubuntu, or others and run the appropriate modules/commands to install nginx

 - Group common tasks together to get a desired outcome